stevensona/chip8/README.md

     $ cd chip8
     $ make
     $ ./chip8 <input file>

+## Controls
+The CHIP-8 uses a 16-key keypad and is mapped to the following keys:

+     1 2 3 4
+     q w e r
+     a s d f
+     z x c v

 ## What's left?
 * Sound
 * There may be a few instructions outstanding